markevans/dragonfly/extra_docs/Models.md

     @album.cover_image.width     # => 280    - no need to retrieve data - takes it from `cover_image_width`
     @album.cover_image.size      # => 134507 - but this needs to retrieve data from the data store, then analyse

+Furthermore, any magic attributes you add a field for will be added to the meta data for that attachment (and so can be used when Dragonfly serves the content for e.g. setting custom response headers based on that meta - see {file:Configuration}).

 Custom Model
 ------------